Robot-Builders-Team-University-of-Idaho/Quad_Walker_Bot/README.md

 [Installing the Python Files for the Dynamixel SDK](https://emanual.robotis.com/docs/en/software/dynamixel/dynamixel_sdk/library_setup/python_linux/)

-The servos this library is programmed for are the XL330-M288-T servos.
+The servos this repository is programmed for are the XL330-M288-T servos.

 ### Keyboard